 We have taken multiple steps to address this concern.
 First, we have more carefully outlined the extent to which our parcellation agrees with previous organizational schemes of MFC (see lines 423-449).
 In general, we find instances where our parcellation is quite similar to cytoarchtechtonic and connectivity-based approaches, such as the division between SMA and pre-SMA near the VCA.
 However, we also find several instances of disagreement.
 For example, as the reviewer notes, we did not identify three distinct cingulate motor areas.
 In fact, our most posterior cluster spans both SMA and the caudal cingulate zone.
 As such, we have tempered claims of substantial alignment between the present parcellation and previous studies.
 For example:

-“Although we did not expect our clusters to necessarily conform to morphologically derived regions, we nonetheless observed moderate correspondence.
+“Although we did not necessarily expect our clusters to conform precisely to morphologically derived regions, we nonetheless observed moderate correspondence.
 Within the posterior zone, we identified two clusters (Figure 2A; SMA [P1] & pre-SMA[P2]) with a high probability of occurring in SMA according to H-O. The two clusters delineated from each other near the vertical commissure anterior (VCA), consistent with cytoarchitechtonic delineations (Picard and Strick, 1996).
 However, SMA [P1] spanned multiple cytoarchitechtonic areas, extending ventrally to include portions of Picard & Strick’s cingulate zones.” –lines 267-273

 In addition, we have more thoroughly attempted to motivate co-activation based parcellation in the introduction by noting the limitation of previous studies (lines 71-73).
 In particular, many previous studies indirectly infer functional differences from morphological or connectivity differences, but since they do not directly measure how the MFC responds to various challenges, they cannot directly determine if putative sub-regions are ‘functionally different’.
 A priori, there is no particular reason to expect very strong (e.g., one-to-one) mappings between anatomically or cytoarchitectonically-defined clusters and functionally-defined clusters.
 For instance, two parts of MFC that contain neurons with similar morphological distributions could potentially play very different roles in cognition in virtue of having different connectivity patterns with the rest of the brain.
 We believe co-activation based parcellation provides a more direct window into functional differences across different parts of MFC.